British Airways: Short haul

 Euro Traveller is British Airways' economy class cabin on all short-haul flights within Europe, including domestic flights within the UK.

 Heathrow and Gatwick-based flights are operated by Airbus A320 series aircraft.
-Standard seat pitch varies from 29" to 34" depending on aircraft type and location of the seat.
+Seat pitch varies from 78" to 31" depending on aircraft type and location of the seat.

 All flights from Heathrow and Gatwick have a buy on board system with a range of food designed by Tom Kerridge.
 Food can be pre-ordered through the British Airways mobile application.
 Alternatively, a limited selection can be purchased on-board using credit and debit card or by using Frequent Flyer Avios points.
 British Airways is rolling out Wi-Fi across its fleet of aircraft with 90% expected to be Wi-Fi enabled by 2020.

-Scheduled services operated by BA Cityflyer currently offer complimentary onboard catering.
-The service will switch to buy on board in the future.